jerryw4n/connectFourPHP/README.md

 # Connect Four PHP Assignment

 This project is focused on creating a static version of a Connect Four game board using PHP and HTML.
-The assignment utilizes XAMPP to run a local server and PHP for generating the game board structure.
+It utilizes XAMPP to run a local server and PHP to generate the game board structure.

 ## Assignment Scope